CovenantSQL/CovenantSQL/README.md

 ## What is ThunderDB?

 ThunderDB is a Distributed Database running on BlockChain for ĐApps and Traditional Apps.

-Traditionally databases are running on some expensive servers hosted in IDC taking good care by a brunch of Engineers and DBAs.
-For high availability and scalability,
+Traditionally databases are running on some expensive servers hosted in IDCs taking good care by experienced Engineers and DBAs.
+For high availability and scalability, it will be much more expensive.
+ThunderDB provides user a Pay on Used database running on Internet with Features:

+- Decentralized: Database Replications are controled by algorithm, without the PrivateKey nobody can take control or destroy it.
+- Secure: All data storage and transfer are encrypted with [ETLS]((https://github.com/thunderdb/research/wiki/ETLS(Enhanced-Transport-Layer-Security)))
+- Open: You can share your data with GRANTed permission.
+You can even make your database public readable.
+- High Available: Replications are distributed all over the Internet.
+Replication counts can be define on demand.
+- Immutable: All database changes will be logged on Blockchain Immutably.

+## Mining

+Your can get paid by joining the ThunderDB network as a miner.
+Miners with higher performance and stability will get more mining rewards.

 ## Installation
 **ThunderDB is Still Under Heavy Construction**